pforret/blog.splashing/_topic/profession/engineer.md

 ---
 # Profession: engineer

 Engineers, as practitioners of engineering, are professionals who invent, design, analyze, build  and test machines, complex systems, structures, gadgets and materials to fulfill functional  objectives and requirements while considering the limitations imposed by practicality, regulation,  safety and cost.
 The word engineer  is derived from the Latin words ingeniare  and ingenium .
 The foundational qualifications of an engineer typically include a four-year bachelor's degree in  an engineering discipline, or in some jurisdictions, a master's degree in an engineering discipline  plus four to six years of peer-reviewed professional practice  and passage of engineering board  examinations.
+The work of engineers forms the link between scientific discoveries and their subsequent  applications to human and business needs and quality of life.

 ## Unsplash photos